Contargo/intermodal-domain/README.md

 requirements are set.
 Afterwards optional fields can be set in any order.

-A new builder object can be created with the `newBuilder()` or `newStepBuilder()` methode.
+A new builder object can be created with the `newBuilder()` or `newStepBuilder()` method.
 The example below shows how a barge object is created with all of its possible information.
 If you are unsure on how to build a certain object or which fields exist and how they can be set you can take a look at its test class for more examples.